Estacaco/btcticker/README.md

 and re-run the script.

 If the unit is freezing, try switching to another power supply.

+Orientation must be set to 90 or 270 for the 2.13" screen.

+Coin names only work with the 2.13" screen.

+Unpaid mining only works for the 2.13" screen.

 To use the NiceHash unpaid balance reporting you will need to aquire your API authorization keys from inside your account settings.